gritzko/replicated.cc/index.md

 - **Integrity**, as ops form a [Merkle structure](https://en.wikipedia.org/wiki/Merkle_tree).
         If necessary, the data is integrity-checked to the last bit, like in git, BitTorrent, BitCoin and other such systems.
-        In the example above, ten ops form a Merkle chain, so the hash of the last op (line #12) covers them all.
+        In the example, ten ops form a Merkle chain, so the hash of the last op (line #12) covers them all.

 RON's vision is swarms of mobile devices communicating over unreliable wireless networks in an untrusted environment.